simonteozw/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the module's tasks
+1. User views the requested module's page
 2. TrackIt@NUS shows all the tasks that belong to the specified module

     Use case ends.